kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 * Q: How to enable twin mode from Q3 console?
 A: `\r_twinMode 1` or `\r_twinMode 1` then `\vid_restart`.
 * Q: How to check that Vulkan backend is really active?
 A: `gfxinfo` console command reports information about active rendering backend.

+## DX12 support
+DirectX 12 backend implementation is provided mostly for educational purposes and is not included in the prebuild binaries.
+It can be enabled by uncommenting `ENABLE_DX12` define in `dx.h` header and recompiling the project.

 ## Visual Studio
 The project files are provided for Visual Studio 2017.
 Free community version is available online.

-`visual-studio/quake3.vcxproj.user.example` file is provided with example configuration options to start the game from visual studio and to enable vulkan validation layers.
+To start the game from visual studio in quake3 project's properties go to `Debugging->Command Arguments` and specify command line like the following with the path changed to actual game location: `+set fs_basepath e:/games/quake3`

 ![quake3-ke](https://user-images.githubusercontent.com/4964024/28160268-4f0707d4-67c8-11e7-9009-8540789aab0b.jpeg)